Singularity-free dynamical invariants-based quantum control: Results

 \paragraph*{System setting} In this paper, we numerically demonstrate the proposed method to control a qubit subject to multi-axis classical noise, thus exhibiting non-Markovian dynamics.
-The total Hamiltonian of the noisy system is g
+The total Hamiltonian of the noisy system is given by

 where $\beta_x(t)$ and $\beta_z(t)$ are stochastic processes representing classical noise acting along $\sigma_x$ and $\sigma_z$, and $g_x$ and $g_z$ are the coupling strength between the system and the classical bath.
 Figure \ref{fig:setting}a depicts the system setting.
-Here, we choose $\beta_x(t)$ and $\beta_z(t)$ to be Random Telegraph Noise (RTN) processes with switching rate $\Gamma$ (See Supplementary Note 6 for formal definition).
+Here, we choose $\beta_x(t)$ and $\beta_z(t)$ to be Random Telegraph Noise (RTN) processes with switching rate $\Gamma$ (See Supplementary Note 5 for formal definition).
 This noise is colored and non-Gaussian, (thus inducing non-Markovian qubit dynamics), and is observed in many physical systems, such as superconducting qubits \cite{rtnsq}.
-The system parameters are chosen as follows: $T=3.2 \ \mu s$, the evolution time interval is discretized into $5000$ time steps, $\Gamma=0.02$ MHz, coupling strength $g_z/\Gamma=13$ and $g_x/\Gamma=10$.
-We apply the proposed method to prepare the ground state of six different final control Hamiltonians, from the initial state $\ket{0}$ which is the ground state $H_{\text{ctrl}}(0)=\Omega\sigma_z$, where $\Omega=2\pi\times0.4$ MHz.
+The system parameters are chosen as follows: $T=3.2 \ \mu s$, the evolution time interval is discretized into $4800$ time steps, $\Gamma=0.02$ MHz, coupling strength $g_z/\Gamma=13$ and $g_x/\Gamma=10$.
+In this paper, we use Dyson expansion up to the second order to simulate the noise dynamics \cite{W6}, as defined in Supplementary Note 2.
+We apply the proposed method to prepare the ground state of six different final control Hamiltonians, from the initial state $\ket{0}$ which is the ground state $H_{\text{ctrl}}(0)=\Omega\sigma_z$, where $\Omega=2\pi\times0.4$ Mrad/s.
 The final control Hamiltonians are randomly chosen and designed to cover all cases discussed in Section \ref{subsec:traj}.
-The ground state of these target Hamiltonians are plotted on the Bloch Sphere in Figure \ref{fig:setting}b.
+The target Hamitlonans are given in Table \ref{table:target}, and their ground states are plotted on the Bloch Sphere in Figure \ref{fig:setting}b.
 While Target (ii) and (vi) represent special cases of quantum memory and population inversion respectively, the other targets are random.

 \paragraph*{Implementation} The protocol was implemented in Python.
 The noise mitigation steps, including the whitebox and graybox, were implemented using tensorflow \cite{tf} and Keras \cite{keras} Python packages.
-The Bloch sphere plots were constructed using Quantum Toolbox in Python (QuTiP) \cite{qutip}.
+The Bloch sphere plots were constructed using QuTiP Python package \cite{qutip}.